bweatherson/demons/latest-export.md

 gameformat(stag_decision, "A demonic decision problem based on stag hunt.")
 ```

-In order to have less algebra, I'm going to often focus mostly on a particular version of this decision, with the values shown in table @\ref(stag-decision-particular).
+In order to have less algebra, I'm going to often focus mostly on a particular version of this decision, with the values shown in table \@ref(stag-decision-particular).
 But it's important that the  main conclusions will be true of all decision problems based on stag Hunt.

 ```{r,stag-decision-particular, cache=TRUE}
 stag_decision_particular <- tribble(